mjsobrep/mjsobrep.github.io/guides/_posts/2017-05-03-buildCaffe.md

 edit line 54 from `CC='gcc'` to `CC='gcc-4.9'` and edit line 69 from `CXX='g++'` to `CXX='g++-4.9'`

 ### General stuff
-First get all the easy s{% highlight bash %}tuff out of the way (copied from the [guide](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide))
+First get all the easy stuff out of the way (copied from the [guide](https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide))

 {% highlight bash %}
 sudo apt-get update